 Before a treatment plan can be established, a thorough diagnostic evaluation is essential.
 The evaluation consists of a two-hour parent interview, followed by a one-hour child interview.
 As part of this diagnostic evaluation, you may be asked to share relevant prior records and to complete behavior rating scales.
 After the parent and child interviews, there is a one-hour feedback session, during which impressions and recommendations for treatment are provided.
 Treatment goals, frequency and duration are identified collaboratively.

-The most commonly used evidence-based approaches for the treatment of psychological symptoms involve cognitive and behavior therapies.
-The efficacy of cognitive behavioral therapy has been demonstrated for a wide-range of symptoms in adults, adolescents, and children.
-Most evidence-based treatments have been studied in several large-scale clinical trials, involving thousands of patients and careful comparison of the effects of evidence-based treatments versus other types of psychological treatments.
+Evidence-based treatments have been studied in several large-scale clinical trials, involving thousands of patients and careful comparison of the effects of evidence-based treatments versus other types of psychological treatments.
 Dozens of multi-year studies have shown that evidence-based treatments can significantly reduce symptoms for many years following the end of psychological treatment.
 Other types of psychological therapies do not have similar evidence of efficacy to date.

 Below is a list of evidence-based treatments and therapies which this practice routinely administers: